hooyuser/functional_analysis/Functional_Analysis.typ

   + $A_n in cal(F)$ for $n gt.eq 1$ $arrow.r.double.long$ $union.big_(n = 1)^oo A_n in cal(F)$.

 ]
-Under the assumption that $cal(F)$ is an algebra, condition (d) can be replaced by a weaker condition (d’), which leads to the following equivalent definition.
+Under the assumption that $cal(F)$ is an algebra, condition (d) can be replaced by a weaker condition (d'), which leads to the following equivalent definition.

 #definition[$sigma$-algebra][
   A class $cal(F) subset 2^Omega$ is called a #strong[$sigma$-algebra] if it is an algebra and if it satisfies